twlhitesh/SP2-InstaDocs---Professional-Document-Generator/README.md

 ## 🌟 Overview

-DocuCraft is a privacy-first, professional document generator that helps users create polished documents instantly.
-Whether you need a resignation letter, cover letter, internship request, or startup pitch, DocuCraft provides expertly crafted templates that transform your personal information into professional documents within seconds.
+InstaDocs is a privacy-first, professional document generator that helps users create polished documents instantly.
+Whether you need a resignation letter, cover letter, internship request, or startup pitch, Instadocs provides expertly crafted templates that transform your personal information into professional documents within seconds.

 ### ✨ Key Features